odoo/odoo/doc/reference/javascript_reference.rst

     - Supported field types: *many2one*

+- many2one_avatar (Many2OneAvatar)
+    This widget is only supported on many2one fields pointing to a model which inherits from 'image.mixin'.
+In readonly, it displays the image of the related record next to its display_name.
+Note that the display_name isn't a clickable link in this case.
+In edit, it behaves exactly like the regular many2one.

+    - Supported field types: *many2one*

 - kanban.many2one (KanbanFieldMany2One)
     Default widget for many2one fields (in kanban view).
 We need to disable all editing in kanban views.